Rock Your Body: Chart performance

 On the week of March 22, 2003, "Rock Your Body" debuted on the US Billboard Hot 100 at number 61, earning the Hot Shot Debut honor.
 The following week, the song entered the top 40 at number 37, and in its third week, reached number 28.
 In its fourth week, the song charted at number 20 on the Hot 100, and in its fifth week, rose further to number 13.
 Within its sixth week, it moved up two positions to number 11, and reached number 10 the following week.
 "Rock Your Body" eventually reached its peak at number five, where it remained for one week.
 The song remained on the Hot 100 for 22 weeks before dropping out.
 The song topped the US Mainstream Top 40 chart, where it remained for one week.
 It was less successful on the US Hot R&B/Hip-Hop Songs chart, where it peaked at number 45.
 On February 5, 2005, the song was certified gold by the Recording Industry Association of America (RIAA), for shipments of 500,000 copies.
 As of 2018, the song has sold 2 million copies in the country.

 Internationally, the song was met with a similar response.
 "Rock Your Body" debuted on the Australian Singles Chart at number one.
 It dropped to number three the following week, where it remained in the top ten for six weeks; it stayed on the chart for eleven weeks before dropping out.
 The song was certified platinum by the Australian Recording Industry Association (ARIA), denoting shipments of 70,000 copies.
 On the UK Singles Chart, "Rock Your Body" became Timberlake's third consecutive number two hit, following "Like I Love You" and "Cry Me a River".
-On the New Zealand Singles Chart, "Rock Your Body" achieved its peak on the week of June 22, 2003, its second week on the chart at number four.
-The song remained on the chart for 20 weeks, and was certified Gold by the Recording Industry Association of New Zealand (RIANZ), for shipments of 7,500 copies.
+On the New Zealand Singles Chart, "Rock Your Body" achieved its peak on the week of June 22, 2003, its second week on the chart, at number four.
+The song remained on the chart for 20 weeks, and was later certified triple platinum by Recorded Music NZ (RMNZ), for 90,000 equivalent units.

 It charted within the top five on the Danish Singles Chart and Irish Singles Chart, peaking at number three and four, respectively.
 It peaked at number six on Belgian Singles Chart (Flanders), Finnish Singles Chart and Dutch Singles Chart.
 "Rock Your Body" was less successful in other territories.
 It charted within the top 20 on the Belgian Singles Chart (Wallonia), French Singles Chart, Swedish Singles Charts and Norwegian Singles Chart.
 It charted outside the top 20 on the German Singles Chart, Swiss Singles Chart and Austrian Singles Chart; the latter chart is the song's lowest charting territory, where it peaked at number 56.